adi-dee/scroll-tell/README.md

 ← `style.css`: Basic styles (mostly typography and media queries)

-← `d3.min.js`:
+← `d3.min.js`: D3 library used for

 ← `scrollama.min.js`: Scrollama library - You don't need to edit this - basic scrollytelling functionality is here

 ## Links

-The examples adapt these templates for use with images and video.
+The examples adapt the templates and tutorials below for multimedia storytelling.

 Russel Goldenberg
 - [Introducing Scrollama](https://pudding.cool/process/introducing-scrollama/)